-Term Definition AC Alternating current AEMO Australian Energy Market Operator Limited Affected TNSP(s) A TNSP whose transmission system is impacted by a Project as assessed against the MINI criteria DC, HVDC Direct current, high voltage direct current EJPC The Executive Joint Planning Committee is the executive committee the JPC reports to Full-load soak period A period following testing where the interconnector limit is set at the full value.
-During this time, monitoring would still be undertaken to detect any abnormal behaviour.
-INTRC The Inter-network Test Reference Committee, established to provide oversight of all Project SISCs and promote consistency across Projects that have a material inter- network impact .
+Term Definition AC Alternating current AEMO Australian Energy Market Operator Limited Affected TNSP(s) A TNSP whose transmission system is impacted by a Project as assessed against the MINI criteria DC, HVDC Direct current, high voltage direct current EJPC The Executive Joint Planning Committee is the executive committee the JPC reports to INTRC The Inter-network Test Reference Committee, established to provide oversight of all Project SISCs and promote consistency across Projects that have a material inter- network impact .
 The committee reports to the EJPC (and NEMOC as appropriate).
-ISP The Integrated System Plan, a whole-of-system plan that provides an integrated roadmap for the efficient development of the National Electricity Market (NEM) over the next 20 years and beyond, published by AEMO under rul 5.22 of the NER 1 .
-JPC The Joint Planning Committee, a NEM committee that supports effective consultation and coordination between Jurisdictional Planning Bodies, TNS AEMO (as the national transmission planner) on electricity transmission net planning issues.
+ISP The Integrated System Plan, a whole-of-system plan that provides an integrated roadmap for the efficient development of the National Electricity Market (NEM) over the next 20 years and beyond, published by AEMO under rule 5.22 of the NER 1 .
+JPC The Joint Planning Committee, a NEM committee that supports effective collaboration, consultation and coordination between Jurisdictional Planning Bodies, TNSPs and AEMO (as the national transmission planner) on electricity transmission network planning issues.
 Key responsibilities of the JPC include: Coordinate long-term energy security and reliability across the NEM through integrated multi-regional planning of the national transmission network.
 Collaborate and coordinate joint planning projects between regions.
 Provide visibility and discuss root causes of NEM critical events, and how an integrated planning approach can protect against such events.
-MINI Material inter-network impact as defined in the NER and the MINI criteria.
+MINI Material inter-network impact as defined in the NER and the MINI criteria (see Related Documents below).